elkanybek/Cassava_Leaf_Disease_Detection_Kaggle/README.md

 # Cassava_Leaf_Disease_Detection
 ## Help Cassava Farmers in Sub-Saharan Africa by Detecting Leaf Diseases

+> This project was developed for AI4GoodLab Team Lab.

 ## Project Description

 This project aims to revolutionize the future for smallholder cassava farmers in Sub-Saharan Africa by leveraging machine learning to detect leaf diseases.
 Cassava is a critical crop for these communities, serving as the second-largest provider of carbohydrates.
 However, the crops are increasingly threatened by viral diseases, which significantly reduce yields and jeopardize food security.